scritcash/scrit-whitepaper/scrit-whitepaper.md

 ========

-Scrit serves the purpose of transferring value between users by employing a federation of third parties called *mints*.
+Scrit serves the purpose of transferring value between users by employing a federation of third parties called mints.
 Value in Scrit is represented as a *digital bearer certificate* (DBC) which consists of a single-use unique message that is digitally signed by the mints, see section on [DBCs](#dbcs).

 To transact value the user sends a signed input DBC and a new output DBC